Efficient Degradation-agnostic Image Restoration via Channel-Wise Functional Decomposition and Manifold Regularization: The Proposed

-\textbf{Parallel Design Brings More Efficiency.} The preceding redundancy analysis reveals that many channels across scales encode overlapping information.
-Rather than discarding this capacity via pruning, we strategically re-purpose it through a structurally parallel design.
-As illustrated in Fig.~\ref{fig:framework}(f), the input feature \( F_{\text{in}} \in \mathbb{R}^{h \times w \times c} \) is evenly divided along the channel dimension into three sub-tensors: \( F_{\text{in}}^{\text{att}} \), \( F_{\text{in}}^{\text{conv}} \), and \( F_{\text{in}}^{\text{mlp}} \), corresponding to attention, convolution, and MLP branches.
-Each branch independently processes its input using lightweight modules that specialize in distinct inductive biases, \ie, global dependency modeling, local pattern extraction, and channel-wise transformation.
-This design reduces computation (each operation handles only a fraction of the channels) while enhancing representational diversity through architectural heterogeneity (see Lines 1-8 Alg.~\ref{alg:mpda}).
+\textbf{Parallel Design Brings More Efficiency.} As shown in Lines 1–8 of Alg.~\ref{alg:mpda}, we instantiate this idea through a structurally parallel design that simultaneously exploits complementary inductive biases.
+As illustrated in Fig.~\ref{fig:framework}(f), the input feature \( F_{\text{in}} \in \mathbb{R}^{h \times w \times c} \) is evenly partitioned along the channel dimension into three sub-tensors (\ie, \( F_{\text{in}}^{\text{att}} \), \( F_{\text{in}}^{\text{conv}} \), and \( F_{\text{in}}^{\text{mlp}} \),), which are then processed in parallel by attention, convolution, and MLP branches.
+Each branch operates only on its allocated fraction of channels, substantially reducing computational cost, while its architectural heterogeneity enriches the representational space.
+This parallel decomposition achieves a favorable balance between efficiency and expressiveness, in contrast to prior designs that rely on purely attention-based processing.

-\textbf{Inter-Branch Mutual Fusion Injects Expressivity Before FFN.} While the parallel design improves efficiency and modularity, it inevitably reduces interaction across branches.
-To mitigate this, Lines 9–13 of Alg.~\ref{alg:mpda} introduce an inter-branch mutual fusion mechanism, where each branch is enhanced via gated aggregation of the other two, modulated by learnable coefficients \( \lambda \).
-This introduces non-linearity and cross-path context blending, reinforcing feature complementarity before unification.
-The fused representation is more expressive, forming a compact and effective pre-FFN encoder.
+\textbf{Inter-Branch Mutual Fusion Injects Expressivity Before FFN.} While the parallel design improves efficiency and modularity, it reduces interaction across branches.
+To mitigate this, Lines 9–13 of Alg.~\ref{alg:mpda} introduce an inter-branch fusion mechanism, where each branch is enhanced via gated aggregation of the rest, modulated by learnable coefficients \( \lambda \).
+This introduces cross-path context blending, reinforcing feature complementarity before unification, forming an effective pre-FFN encoder.

-Compared to standard attention-only models where \( F_{\text{out}}^{\text{att}} \) is essentially a linear combination modulated by Softmax weights, the fused output in Alg.~\ref{alg:mpda} introduces richer non-linear interactions.
-This enhances the model’s ability to fit complex degradation mappings, making it more suitable for real-world scenarios with mixed or ambiguous degradations.
+Compared to the attention-only models, the fused output in Alg.~\ref{alg:mpda} introduces richer interactions.
+This enhances the model’s ability to fit complex degradation mappings, making it more suitable for mixed or ambiguous degradations.
 Subsequently, layer normalization, a feed-forward network (FFN), and a residual connection are applied: \( F_{\text{out}} = \operatorname{FFN}(\operatorname{Norm}(F_{\text{out}}^{\text{fuse}})) + F_{\text{out}}^{\text{fuse}} \).
 This sequence stabilizes feature distributions and further boosts expressiveness.